Locally Differentially Private Distributed Online Learning with Guaranteed Optimality: Numerical Experiments

 \subsection{Neural network training using the ``MNIST" dataset}

-In the second experiment, we assessed Algorithm 1's performance through distributed online training of a convolutional neural network (CNN) using the ``MNIST" dataset~\cite{mnist}.
-The training dataset was uniformly divided among learners.
-In each iteration, we randomly sampled $50$ images (mini-batch with size $50$) from the local dataset $\mathcal{D}_{i}$ and allocated them to learner $i$ for training.
-The training process spanned $6$ epochs.
+In the second experiment, we assessed Algorithm~\ref{algorithm1}'s performance through distributed online training of a convolutional neural network (CNN) using the ``MNIST" dataset~\cite{mnist}.
+We assigned $40\%$ of the data from the $i$-th class to Learner $i$, while splitting the remaining $60\%$ evenly among the other learners.
+The training process spanned $600$ iterations.